NEW: AI SEO Playbook

 Internal linking Connect related pages using descriptive anchors.
 Add links from blog posts to service pages and monitor crawl paths in Screaming Frog.
 Strengthens authority flow and improves long-tail visibility.

 Content structure Introduce the topic in the first 100 words.
 Use short paragraphs, lists, visuals, and schema markup where relevant.
-Enhances readability, signals freshness, and boosts engagement.
+Enhances readability, supports topic clarity, and can improve engagement.

 Improve Technical SEO and Core Web Vitals

-• Structured data: Add schema for Organization, Service, FAQ, and Review.
-Validate it in the Schema Markup Validator.
-Schema helps Google read your content correctly and show rich snippets (and now also AI-generated results).
+• Security and structured data: Use HTTPS, fix mixed content, and validate Organization, Service, FAQ, and Review schema in the Schema Markup Validator.
 Add schema for Organization, Service, FAQ, and Review

 Earn High-Quality Backlinks

-Guest posts on trusted websites that bring not only link equity but also real referral traffic Buying links in bulk or from low-quality networks that reuse the same domains
+Guest posts on trusted websites that bring referral traffic Buying links in bulk or from low-quality networks that reuse the same domains

-Partnerships and sponsorships with relevant legal or local organizations Link exchanges or “we’ll link to you if you link to us” deals at scale
+Partnerships, scholarship outreach, and sponsorships with relevant legal, educational, or local organizations Link exchanges or “we’ll link to you if you link to us” deals at scale

-Digital PR and case studies that get picked up by local media or industry blogs Press releases on unvetted aggregators without editorial review can harm domain authority.
+Digital PR, HARO-style requests, local data studies, and case studies picked up by media or industry blogs Press releases on unvetted aggregators without editorial review can harm domain authority.

 Mentions in directories and bar associations that verify listings manually Automated submissions to hundreds of directories or blog comments

-To make the contrast clear, we’ve compared the backlink data from two personal injury practice sections.
+To make the contrast clear, SeoProfy compared backlink data from two personal injury practice sections: one with weak UGC, nofollow, and directory-style links, and another with contextual dofollow placements from relevant legal and local pages.
 Here’s what stood out:

 Website Rank at the Top for Queries Like “Personal Injury Attorneys NYC”